MrClue/Solar-System-Simulation/README.md

 # Solar System Simulation

-An interactive web-based simulation of our solar system that allows users to explore and learn about the planets in our solar system.
-The simulation includes accurate orbital periods, planet sizes (to scale), and interactive controls for time manipulation.
+An interactive 3D web-based simulation of our solar system built with Three.js that allows users to explore and learn about the planets in our solar system.
+The simulation includes accurate orbital periods, planet sizes (to scale), dynamic lighting, shaders for realistic effects, and interactive controls for time manipulation.

 ![image](https://github.com/user-attachments/assets/327778f7-3176-45b1-9f47-05567e85ee6b)

 ## Features

-- Real-time solar system simulation with accurate orbital periods
+- Fully 3D solar system simulation with accurate orbital periods
+- Realistic shaders for the Sun with dynamic noise patterns and glowing effects
-- Interactive controls for time manipulation (speed up/slow down time)
+- Interactive camera controls (orbit, pan, zoom) for immersive exploration
+- Planet selection via sidepanel menu or by clicking directly on planets and their labels
+- Camera follow mode to track planets and moons as they orbit
+- Time controls with variable simulation speed
 - Date and time picker to jump to specific points in time
-- Zoom and pan controls for better exploration
-- Planet selection with detailed information
-- Realistic planet rendering with special effects (Sun glow, Saturn's rings, Earth's atmosphere)
+- Detailed information panel for selected celestial bodies
+- Special celestial features (Saturn's rings, Earth's moon, Uranus' axial tilt)
-- Beautiful starry background
+- Beautiful starfield background with parallax effect
-- Responsive design that works on all screen sizes
+- Responsive, modern UI with glass-panel design

+## Technologies

+- **Three.js** - For 3D rendering and animation
+- **CSS2DRenderer** - For HTML/CSS planet labels in 3D space
+- **GSAP** - For smooth animations and transitions
+- **Custom Shaders** - For realistic Sun surface and glow effects
+- **Modern CSS** - With glass morphism effects and responsive design

 ## Project Structure

 ```
 Solar-System-Simulation/
 ├── css/
-│   └── styles.css       # Main stylesheet
+│   └── styles.css       # Main stylesheet with modern glass UI
 ├── js/
-│   └── main.js         # Main JavaScript file with simulation logic
+│   └── main.js          # Main JavaScript with Three.js implementation
-├── index.html          # Main HTML file
+├── index.html           # Main HTML structure
 └── README.md            # Documentation
 ```

 ## Setup